-RUR policies are organization policy constraints, which can be set at the organization, folder, and project level.
+Organization policy constraints can be set at the organization, folder, and project level.
 Each policy applies to all resources within its corresponding resource hierarchy, but can be overridden at lower levels in the resource hierarchy.

 For more information about policy evaluation, see Understanding Hierarchy Evaluation.

 Setting the organization policy

 To set, change, or delete an organization policy, you must have the Organization Policy Administrator role.